 B.S., M.Ed., Pennsylvania State University; Ph.D., Capella University

 phone: (580) 581-7946

 Dr. Alan Moore has been teaching both graduate and undergraduate classes in psychology, sociology, and counselor education at Siena Heights University in Metro Detroit since 2010.
 He also has been working as a mental health and substance abuse counselor for over 20 years and has experience in providing individual, group, and family counseling as well as clinical supervision.
 As a clinician, he focused on treating dual disorders.
-He is an Internationally Certified Advanced Alcohol & Drug Counselor through IC&RC.
+He is an Internationally Certified Advanced Alcohol & Drug Counselor through IC&RC and a licensed LADC in the state of Oklahoma.
 He received his bachelor's degree in psychology and master's degree in counselor education with an emphasis on chemical dependency from the Pennsylvania State University.
 He received his doctoral degree in psychology from Capella University.

 His research interests include using qualitative and quantitative approaches in the scientific study of the process of burnout in counselors, time perception and mood states, and applications of positive psychology.

 B.S.
 University of Alabama; M.S.
 University of Southern Mississippi; Ph.D.
 University of Missouri - Columbia